SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 You can also compare
-two tuples if they have the same number of values and the given operator can applied to each of the values in both tuples.
+two tuples if they have the same number of values and the comparison operator can be applied to each of the values in both tuples.
 For example: